 Hence, we all live in our own world which is our individual brain’s unique interpretation of the input it receives.
 There is no single, uniform reality that is consistent among all of us.
 Reality depends on what actually happens (objective) AND how our brains make sense of what happens (subjective).
 Both are necessary components of reality, and reality is a subjective concept unique to each of us.
 While there are many commonalities across all of our realities, it cannot be assumed that everything is the same for all of us or even remotely close to it.

 Brain research is proving this without a doubt.
-Each of us experience the world uniquely influenced by our physical brain function, our past memories and experiences as well as present conditions.
+Each of us experiences the world uniquely influenced by our physical brain function, our past memories, and experiences as well as present conditions.
 People see what they expect to see and remember what they expect to remember because of their brain’s perceptual bias.
 (For more information on this, see blog post Shades of Gray.)

 What Is Right Depends On Your Reality

 Given the above information, I have a very hard time understanding how anyone can tell me what I should believe or what is right.
 We don’t even have the same realities.
 “Right” is whatever is right for an individual based on their unique brain.
 Of course, to live in a civilized society, we have laws that are really just beliefs upon which the majority agree.
 For this reason, laws vary in different cultures.